bigsk1/voice-chat-ai/README.md

 ## Adding New Characters

-1. Create a new folder for the character in the project directory.
+1. Create a new folder for the character in the project's characters directory.
 2. Add a text file with the character's prompt (e.g., `wizard/wizard.txt`).
 3. Add a JSON file with mood prompts (e.g., `wizard/prompts.json`).

 ## Example Character Configuration

 `wizard/wizard.txt`

 ```
 You are a wise and ancient wizard who speaks with a mystical and enchanting tone.
 You are knowledgeable about many subjects and always eager to share your wisdom.
 ```

-### `wizard/prompts.json`
+`wizard/prompts.json`

 ```json
 {